Green Line (MBTA): Operations and signaling

+Positive train control

-The MBTA approved a $82.6 million contract in May 2019 for a train protection system for the Green Line.
-The system will enforce red signals and automatically stop a train if it approaches another train too closely.
+The MBTA approved an $82.6 million contract in May 2019 for a train protection system for the Green Line.
+The system would enforce red signals and automatically stop a train if it approached another train too closely.
 The project was 28% complete by December 2021; installation of in-vehicle electronics was scheduled to be complete by September 2023, with wayside installation complete in June 2024 and full operation that December.
 A reallocation of funds in January 2022 shortened the project timeline, with completion expected in 2023.
 However, in January 2023, an NTSB report found that the project had been delayed to June 2025.
+The MBTA cancelled the contract in June 2024 citing a lack of progress and an inability by the contractor to complete the project.

+The MBTA worked with a different contractor to develop the GLTPS-2 system in two phases.
+Phase 1, expected to be installed on the existing Type 7, Type 8, and Type 9 fleet by the end of 2025, will be an operator warning system with alarms that trigger when a train is exceeding speed limits or is at risk of imminent collision with another train.
+Phase 2, which will be installed only on the Type 9 and future Type 10 fleet, adds automatic enforcement by braking and is planned to be finished by June 2028.
+A $112.5 million contract to install the system was approved in February 2025.

 Turnarounds

 Aside from the terminal stations, several locations have turnaround loops or crossover switches where trains can reverse direction for short turns.
-Two of these, where northbound trains can turn southbound, are regularly used as the downtown terminals for the branches:
+One of these, where northbound trains can turn southbound, is regularly used as the downtown terminal for two of the branches: